MicrosoftDocs/appcenter-docs/docs/test-cloud/environment-variables.md

 The test environment variables are available in Appium, Calabash, Espresso and Xamarin UITest.

+> [!NOTE]
-_Note: In Espresso tests and Android applications, variables are available in the `InstrumentationRegistry` since Android does not support environment variables._
+> In Espresso tests and Android applications, variables are available in the `InstrumentationRegistry` since Android does not support environment variables.

 ## Environment variables available in your application